To avoid that situation, you need to stock up on emergency fuel.

 Essential Safety Precautions to Follow

-You don’t wanna put your family’s safety in jeopardy by starting a house fire.
+You don’t want to jeopardize your family’s safety by starting a house fire.
 Nor do you want your survival supplies to go up in flames.
-So before you grab your fuel from storage and begin burning it, don’t forget these basic but essential precautions:
+Before you grab any emergency fuel from storage and begin burning it, don’t forget these basic but essential precautions:

 - Read and understand the instructions for the fuel and the device you’re gonna use.